Aruuunn/mdslide/README.md

 ## ✨ What's next?

-+ Retry saving in intervals, if unsaved because of some error.
++ Retry saving in intervals, if unsaved because of some error. (*WORKING*)
++ Upload custom image (Currently only external image links are supported).
 + Collaborative Editing
 + Responsive UI for smaller devices.
 + Resizable editor panel.